jboyce1/ppsCTF/classes/MALchemist/MALchemist.md

 # Part 5: practice and explore

 ## Use the following scripts to experiment on the range
- - create a blank document that ends in .py (ex memory_hog.py) and run it by opening a terminal in the same directory and typing python3 memory_hog.py.
+ - create a blank document using touch or nano (ex. nano memory_hog.py) that ends in .py and run it by opening a terminal in the same directory and typing python3 memory_hog.py.
 Some scripts you run might need to be run with sudo privileges sudo python3 my_script.py

 ## Scripts that work if you are on another user
 Use the ability to write to the /tmp/ directory and run scripts from it to impact other users